TaylorDarneille/SEIRFX818/05-node-express/00readme-1/01intro-to-express/01organization.md

 Visit `localhost:3000/animals` to make sure that all is well.

+#### Exercise

-Now create a `foods` view/route that displays your favorite foods, just like you did with animals.
+* Create a `foods` route and view that displays your favorite foods, just like you did with animals.
+* Create a `movies` route and view that displays your *least* favorite movies.
+* Create a `products` route and view that displays your *least* favorite products.

 #### Bonus: Add Navigation

-Add a simple navigation list to the to of the layout page so there's a link to every page from every page:
+Add a simple navigation list to the top of the layout page so there's a link to every page from every page:

 _**layout.ejs**_